SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/index.md

 ### Auto-subscribe other log groups to SumoCWLogsLambda function

 If you want to collect logs from multiple Log Groups, you can use Sumo’s LogGroup Lambda Connector to subscribe additional Log Groups to the Lambda function.
 To do so, follow the instructions in [Auto-Subscribe AWS Log Groups to a Lambda Function](../autosubscribe-arn-destination.md).
-When you edit the connector parameters, set DestinationArnValue parameter to the `SumoCWLogsLambda` function ARN.
+When you edit the connector parameters, set the `DestinationArnValue` parameter to the `SumoCWLogsLambda` function ARN.

 ## Alternate collection methods